Jarmos-san/jarmos.dev/_blog/create-custom-keymaps-using-lua-for-neovim.md

 `{ noremap = true }`.
 In doing so, nested & recusive use of mappings are allowed (refer to `:h map-commands` for more info on it).
 You can expand the `opts` table further with additional `map-arguments` as you require.
-And at the core of the wrapper is the `vim.api.nvim_set_keymap()` function which accepts the list of parameters mentioned above.
+And at the core of the wrapper is the `vim.keymap.set()` function which accepts the list of parameters mentioned above.

 This function can then be reused wherever you need them.
 As you'll see in the next we can modularise our Neovim configurations even further!